A reading nook in one of the SWEETS bridge hotels in Amsterdam

 Willemsbrug bridge house was built in 1928 and converted into a SWEETS hotel suite in 2017.
 While the entryway, bathroom, and mini kitchenette were certainly on the small side, they were well-designed and practical.
 But it was the panoramic views over the Singelgracht canal that sold me on Willemsbrug.
 The main bedroom is flanked by three walls of ribbon windows, complete with a wraparound bench perfect for watching boats glide under the bridge and down the canal.

-Bikers, drivers, and pedestrians would raise an eyebrow every time I left or entered what couldn’t look further from a normal hotel or apartment.
+Bikers, drivers, and pedestrians raised an eyebrow every time I left or entered what couldn’t look further from a normal hotel or apartment.
 While some of the SWEETS houses host a cheeky banner proclaiming, “You can sleep here,” it’s easy to miss, leaving most people to wonder how I came to live in the little bridge house.
 I found myself with a proud smile, thinking, “How lucky am I to have the best view in the city at the foot of my bed?”

 Whether strolling along them, crossing them on bridges, or taking a boat ride down them, you can’t visit Amsterdam and not admire the canals.
 They are the city's lifeblood, used practically for transportation, irrigation, and water removal, and aesthetically to create the fairytale image of Amsterdam we all have in our heads.